 - Why imports might fail

-After creating the collection and adding/updating the labels, the next step is to map the fields in your collection to the column(s) of data in the .csv file you will be using to import the content.
+Once the collection has been initially created, the collection labels have been updated, and the spreadsheet built, the next step is to map the fields from your collection to the associated column(s) of data in your .csv file.

 - From the Dashboard, click the Collections tile